 Note: a brother or sister must be living at the same address.
 Cousins are not classed as brothers or sisters.

 When children apply for Firs there is no selection process.
-We follow all of Derby City’s admission procedures and policies which can be found on the links below.
+We follow all of Derby City’s admission procedures and policies which can be found on Derby City Council’s Website.

 An Admissions Handbook produced by Derby City Council outlining the admissions procedure, is available on the Derby City Council Website.